Resources and Capabilities

 Geisinger promotes the highest caliber of scholarship and research by providing Geisinger's scientific community with state-of-the-art facilities and resources, and extensive research support.

-Dedicated research facilities include the Sigfried and Janet Weis Center, which opened in 1987 and provides modern laboratory facilities for basic and translational research, the Henry Hood Center for Health Research, which houses the Geisinger Center for Health Research, and the Geisinger Center for Clinical Studies.
+Dedicated research facilities include the Sigfried and Janet Weis Center, which opened in 1987 and provides modern laboratory facilities for basic and translational research, the Henry Hood Center for Health Research, which houses the Geisinger Center for Health Research.
 In addition to providing programmatic space for the two centers, this state-of-the-art “green” building, which was inaugurated in 2007, includes a 300-seat auditorium, 150-seat multi-purpose room, several conference rooms of 20 people each, a distance learning room with 18 computers, and a focus group room that accommodates up to 14 participants.

 Research resources, developed under the auspices of one of the research centers, meet the evolving requirements of the research community and include: